helidon-io/helidon/docs/config/io.helidon.security.providers.oidc.common.BaseBuilder.md

 </td>
 <td>
 </td>
-<td>Circuit breaker used while loading OIDC metadata and signing JWK</td>
+<td>Circuit breaker around each complete retry batch used to load OIDC metadata and signing JWKs; by default, the circuit opens after one exhausted batch and permits a recovery probe after 5 seconds</td>
 </tr>
 <tr>
 <td>